FrankTimmons/mr-robogers/README.md

 Describe: beepBoop()

-Test: "It should return an array of numbers from 0 to the user's inputted number"
+Test 1: "It should return an array of numbers from 0 to the user's inputted number"
 Code: beepBoop(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

+Test 2: "It should return 0 if the user doesn't input a number"
+Code: beepBoop("String")
+Expected Output: 0

 ## License